-China's coffee industry is intensely competitive.
+China's coffee industry and food and beverage sector are intensely competitive.
 Our products, including our coffee recipes, are not proprietary, and therefore, we are unable to prevent competitors from copying the recipes of our products and sell similar products.
-We mainly compete with a number of coffee shop operators for customers.
+We not only compete with a number of coffee shop operators, but also with other businesses, such as convenience stores as well as food and beverages operators with convenient locations.
 Our competitors may have more financial, technical, marketing and other resources than we do and may be more experienced and able to devote greater resources to the development, promotion and support of their business.
 Some competitors are well established in China and any defensive measures they take in response to our expansion could hinder our growth and adversely affect our sales and results of operations.
 In addition, China's coffee industry is subject to the entry of new and well-funded competitors.
 For more information related to the competitive landscape of China's coffee industry, see "Item 4.
 Information on the Company-4.B.
 Business Overview-Competition."

-Furthermore, as we continue to increase our product offerings, we also expect to compete against other businesses such as convenience stores as well as food and beverages operators with convenient locations.
 Increased competition may reduce our market share and profitability and require us to increase our sales and marketing efforts and capital commitment in the future, which could negatively affect our results of operations or force us to incur further losses.
 Although we have accumulated a large and growing customer base, there is no assurance that we will be able to continue to do so in the future against current or future competitors, and such competitive pressures may have a material adverse effect on our business, financial condition and results of operations.